LCAR Artist in Residence Program

 Participation in the ecumenical community at Wesley, located near the National Cathedrals.

-Campus housing may be available for out-of-state artists, subject to availability
+On-campus housing may be available for out-of-state artists, subject to availability

 One course audit may be available to full-semester A-I-R participants, subject to availability.

-Application Information
+Application Requirements

-Resume or Artist CV.
+Resume or Artist CV

 15–20 recent works (digital images only; details/views accepted).
+Include in zip file.

 File naming: LastName_FirstName_DocumentType